gemerden/wildpath/README.md

 This module is intended primarily as a practical tool to access data in complex data structures.
 Especially accessing multiple items usually requires for-loops or other constructs and there is no straightforward way to pass nested locations as single parameters.
 This module solves this problem by introdicing 2 classes:

-  - `Path` is optimized for speed, allowing to get, set and delete single items in the data structure,
+  - `Path` allows to get, set and delete single items in the data structure; it is optimized for speed,
   - `WildPath` does the same and allows wildcards and boolean logic (and, or, not) in paths to get, set and delete to multiple items in one call,
   -  Both have iterators (in the common baseclass) to run through all paths and values in a data structure.